-Please give a general description and introduction to your organization.
+Please give a general description and introduction to your organization

-Enerplus Corporation (Enerplus) has a diversified portfolio of oil and gas properties throughout Western Canada and the United States and produced an average of approximately 106,500 BOE/day, with 56% of the total production originating from natural gas, and 44% from crude oil and natural gas liquids throughout 2015.
+Enerplus Corporation (Enerplus) has a diversified portfolio of oil and gas properties throughout Western Canada and the United States and produced an average of approximately 93,125 BOE/day, with 54% of the total production originating from natural gas, and 46% from crude oil and natural gas liquids throughout 2016.

-Enerplus' enterprise value is currently estimated at CAD 3,044,100,000.
 The head office is located in Calgary, Alberta, and the United States office is located in Denver, Colorado.
 Enerplus has twelve field offices located throughout British Columbia, Alberta, Saskatchewan, Montana and North Dakota.
-As of December 31, 2015, Enerplus employed a total of 588 people, including full-time benefit and payroll consultants.
+As of December 31, 2016, Enerplus employed a total of 472 people, including full-time benefit and payroll consultants, 340 of whom were in Canada and 132 of whom were in the United States.

-Enerplus continuously improves the efficiency of its energy consumption, strives to reduce our greenhouse gas emissions intensity and provides resources, training and technology to meet our environmental objectives.
+Enerplus strives to continuously improve the efficiency of its energy consumption, reduce our greenhouse gas emissions intensity and provide resources, training and technology to meet our environmental objectives.
 We have several ongoing environmental initiatives in this regard, including:

-- greenhouse gas reduction (GHG) and energy efficiency initiatives through an emissions reduction strategy - site environmental inspection and audit program; - facility energy efficiency audits; - water management planning; - waste management and waste reduction programs; - fugitive emissions management program; and - reclamation of disturbed landscapes to equivalent land capability.
+- greenhouse gas (GHG) emissions and small pneumatic venting equipment inventory - site environmental inspection and audit program; - water management planning; - waste management and waste reduction programs; - fugitive emissions management program; and - reclamation of disturbed landscapes to equivalent land capability.

-In 2015, Enerplus reported its key environmental and safety metrics in its first ever Sustainability Report, and also as required as part of the Canadian Association of Petroleum Producers (CAPP) Responsible Canadian Energy (RCE) Program.
-Enerplus' efforts in key performance indicator disclosure, stakeholder engagement,, activity and culture demonstrate its commitment to responsible resource development and to continuous improvement in environment, health and safety and social performance.
+In 2016, for the second year Enerplus reported its key environmental and safety metrics in its Sustainability Report.
+Enerplus' efforts in key performance indicator disclosure, stakeholder engagement, activity and culture demonstrate its commitment to responsible resource development and to continuous improvement in environment, health and safety and social performance.

+CDP

 Reporting year

-Please state the start and end date of the year for which you are reporting data.
+Please state the start and end date of the year for which you are reporting data

 Period for which data is reported

-Thu 01 Jan 2015 - Thu 31 Dec 2015
+Fri 01 Jan 2016 - Sat 31 Dec 2016

-W0.3

 Reporting boundary

-Please indicate the category that describes the reporting boundary for companies, entities, or groups for which water-related impacts are reported.
+Please indicate the category that describes the reporting boundary for companies, entities, or groups for which water-related impacts are reported

 Companies, entities or groups over which operational control is exercised

-W0.4

 Exclusions

-Are there any geographies, facilities or types of water inputs/outputs within this boundary which are no included in your disclosure?
+Are there any geographies, facilities or types of water inputs/outputs within this boundary which are not included in your disclosure?

-No

-Further Information
+Exclusions

+Please report the exclusions in the following table

+Exclusion Please explain why you have made the exclusion

 Module: Current State